 Use the double symbol "__" at the beginning and end of quoted material and a single symbol '___' for a quotation within a quotation.

 ("Open the box," said John, "and you will see 'Handle with Care' written in red ink.")

 He asked, "Who called the operator?"Who said, "Call the operator"?

 Use quotation marks for:

 Italics are rarely used.
-Do not use quotation marks or italics for newspaper names or magazine titles.
+Following the AP style, we no longer use quotation marks or italics for newspaper names or magazine titles.

 The semicolon marks a more important break in the sentence than that marked by a comma.
 The semicolon is used to separate two parts of a compound sentence that are related but not connected by a conjunction (e.g., and, but, for) and to separate items in a series that are long and complex or that involve internal punctuation.

 (We invited representatives from several campuses: David Wu, CSU San Bernardino; Lauren Campos, Cal Poly Pomona; and Mark Izumi, Humboldt State.)
 With a compound sentence, an easy way to determine if a semicolon is appropriate is to substitute a period and see if each unit can stand on its own (has a subject and verb).